yolanmz/tp/docs/DeveloperGuide.md

 ## Instructions for Manual Testing
 ### Launch and Shutdown
-1. Launch and shutdown
    a.
-Download the jar file and copy into an empty folder\n
+Download the jar file and copy into an empty folder/n
    b.
 Run the jar file in your terminal with the command `java -jar techtoday.jar`